Brittany Wilson, communications manager for the Visitor Center, gives her perspective on how to make the most of your South Carolina campus visit.

 Virginia regional admissions representative Casey Padgett gives insight on the three freshman application options offered this year.

-First-year student Brian Hayes talks about his experience as an undeclared major.
+Brian Hayes '23 talks about his experience as an undeclared major.